-Freshworks Advances its Agentic AI Platform to Uncomplicate Service Software for Companies Big and Small - CRN - India
+Freshworks advances its agentic AI platform to uncomplicate service software for companies big and small - CRN - India

 Freddy AI Agent for email: Deliver autonomous email support for customers

 Freddy AI Agent for email turns inboxes into autonomous support channels.
-It can analyze incoming messages, drafts contextual replies, and close tickets automatically when a customer confirms the resolution.
+It can analyse incoming messages, drafts, contextual replies, and close tickets automatically when a customer confirms the resolution.

 Highlights include: